LockTech/cerberus/README.md

 >
 > Cerberus has **not** been designed to act in the interest of single-tenant systems.

 At a minimum, applications can make use of the identities stored by Cerberus; this provides them a shared space for implementing personalized content that is dependent upon the concept of an "account".
-It also removes a burden from these applications, resulting in them not needing to provide identity management themselves.

-Applications can also make permissions known to Cerberus, letting the platform act as the tool which organizations may use to provide access to their identities concerning what features they can access.
+Applications can also make permissions known to Cerberus, letting the platform act as the tool which organizations may use to provide access to their identities concerning what features those identities can access.

 ## Identity Management

 Identity (a.k.a. "user") management functionality is driven by [RedwoodJS' dbAuth](https://redwoodjs.com/docs/authentication#self-hosted-auth-installation-and-setup).

 An identity represents an indavidual in an organization, and each identity can only be a member of a single organization.
+Uniquness is determined using an identities `email`.

 An organization's first identity is created when one of its members `signs up`.
 This will send them a confirmation e-mail.
 After clicking it an navigating back to the Cerberus application, the user will complete signing up; this will include naming the organization and creating the default, Administrator role and setting its permissions.